 For HDR10 Standard 2 your display must have:

 - A nit brightness range of 0.0005nits to 540+nits

 While not really a fourth type of HDR, HDR10+ still deserves a mentioning on this post.

-The first major difference between HDR10 Media Profile and Dolby Vision (other than name and intellectual property copyright holder) is that Dolby Vision displays support dynamic metadata to tell the display what brightness range to apply to the content on a scene-by-scene basis.
-What this means is that in addition to the expected brightness range and color gamut you can expect scene-by-scene tailored brightness for any piece of Dolby Vision content you pass to your display.
+The first significant difference between HDR10 Media Profile and Dolby Vision (other than name and intellectual property copyright holder) is that Dolby Vision displays support dynamic metadata to tell the screen what brightness range to apply to the content on a scene-by-scene basis.
+What this means is that in addition to the expected brightness range and color gamut, you can expect scene-by-scene tailored brightness for any piece of Dolby Vision content you pass to your display.

-The only major caveat with Dolby Vision is that for a display manufacturer or content creator to use the standard they have to first pay a premium to Dolby.
-This means that the variety of displays and content that support the standard is limited to those that can afford to pay Dolby for the rights to utilize their standard.
-That is unfortunate, really, because the dynamic metadata used by Dolby Vision can create a much, much, much more immersive media absorbing experience.
+The only major caveat with Dolby Vision is that for a display manufacturer or content creator to use the standard, they have to first pay a premium to Dolby.
+This means that the variety of displays and content that support the standard is limited to those that can afford to pay Dolby for the right to utilize their standard.
+That is unfortunate, really, because the dynamic metadata used by Dolby Vision can create a much, much, much more immersive media engaging experience.

 HLG – Hybrid Log Gamma